-Criminal Defense For White Collar Crime
+Criminal Defense For Theft, Property And White Collar Crime

 In Georgia, theft and fraud charges are divided into several distinct categories based on how and where the crime is committed.
 The penalties for these crimes are generally based on the amount of money involved.
 Theft and fraud charges involving amounts under $1,500 are misdemeanors; $1,500 and up are felonies.
 It is not uncommon for prosecutors to combine fraud charges with theft charges, resulting in larger fines and longer sentences.